-The bindings of this edition are something new in bookmaking, a patent thread sewing whereby the same effect is obtained as in the cross-stitching of the Oxford Teacher's Bible, so that it can be opened the full width and bent back until the covers meet, without straining it.
+The bindings of this edition are something new in bookmaking, a patent thread sewing whereby the same effect is obtained as in the cross-stitching of the Oxford Teacher's Bible, so that it can be opened the full width and bent back until the covers much without straining it meet, without straining it.

 The cloth edition is daintily bound in delicately tinted linen, half-flexible, which will wear like iron.
-The limp lambskin is a positive by Edition and Lune. a veritable Edition de Luxe.
+The limp lambskin is a veritable Edition de Luxe.